SeldonIO/MLServer/docs/user-guide/custom.md

 MLServer exposes an alternative _"simplified" interface_ which can be used to write custom runtimes.
-This interface can be enabled by decorating your `predict()` method with the `mlserver.codecs.decode_args` decorator, and it lets you specify in the method signature both how you want your request payload to be decoded and how to encode the response back.
+This interface can be enabled by decorating your `predict()` method with the `mlserver.codecs.decode_args` decorator.
+This will let you specify in the method signature both how you want your request payload to be decoded and how to encode the response back.

 Based on the information provided in the method signature, MLServer will automatically decode the request payload into the different inputs specified as